kostya/myc-benchmarks/README.md

 ![plot](plot2.png)

-## Benchmark 3: LangArena C benchmark amalgamation - Myc,Clang,Gcc,Cproc.
+## Benchmark 3: LangArena C benchmark amalgamation - Mycc,Clang,Gcc,Cproc.

 This benchmark compiles the amalgamated C file `LangArena/c-amalgamation/single.c`.
 It can now be directly compared with Benchmark 1 (single IR), since the unexpected per-file overhead has been eliminated.